Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 -   This blueprint provides a baseline to help customers use Microsoft Azure in a HITRUST, and HIPAA

--   Although the blueprint is designed to be aligned with HIPAA (through NIST SP 800-66) and HITRUST (through the Common Security Framework -- CSF), it should not be considered compliant until certified by an external auditor per HIPAA and HITRUST certification requirements.
+-   Although the blueprint is designed to be aligned with HIPAA and HITRUST (through the Common Security Framework -- CSF), it should not be considered compliant until certified by an external auditor per HIPAA and HITRUST certification requirements.